pitchoilcan/Digidrumduino/README.md

   arranged in linear oder.
   TO BE CONTINUED.....

-  You've heard it said that music is all numbers. midi notes are numbered 0-126 60 being middle C likewise volume is scale from 0-127.
+  You've heard it said that music is all numbers. midi notes are numbered 0-126, 60 being middle C. likewise volume is scale from 0-127.
 Frequencies in Hertz.
-Differnt members of the steeldrum familly uses tone cycles One notable caracteristic Cycles or cyclics is that they end where they began.
+Differnt members of the steeldrum familly uses tone cycles One notable characteristic Cycles or cyclics is that they end where they began.

 #   Requirments
    pitches.h